Is this the ‘right’ way to teach early maths?

 The challenge comes from the fact that more research means that teachers have to work harder to find the useful evidence, says Ruth Trundley, a primary maths adviser and Jurassic Maths hub lead.
 The trouble is that sweeping research reviews, such as the one conducted by Ofsted, are not always helpful here, she adds.

 “We have a very bad history in education of research dictating practice without taking account of context.
-Often, someone will pick up a piece of research which says to do X. Everyone does X, without it really being understood,” she says.
+Often, someone will pick up a piece of research that says to do X. Everyone does X, without it really being understood,” she says.

 Gilmore agrees that there is a need for caution.
 “There are so many different types of research which can contribute to building up theories about the development of maths.
 The key is then translating those theories into classroom practice,” she says.